IRMP-org/IRMP/README.md

 - Support for inverted IR output for LED connected to VCC.
 - Unmodulated IR signal output enables direct replacment of an IR receiver circuit.
 - Compatible with Arduino tone library.
-- Send can also also wait for trailing space.
+- Send can also also wait for trailing space/gap.

 # Restrictions
 - Send IR frequency is fixed at 38 kHz.

 # Minimal version
-For applications only requiring NEC protocol, there is a receiver which has very **small codesize and does NOT require any timer**.
+For applications only requiring NEC protocol, there is a receiver which has very **small codesize of 500 bytes and does NOT require any timer**.
 See the MinimalReceiver and IRDispatcherDemo example how to use it.

 # Schematic for Arduino UNO
 The VS1838B is used as receiver for all examples and tests.
 This module has a 120 µs on/low and a 100 µs off/high delay between received signal and output.
 So it shortens the mark and extends the space by 20 µs.